Aightm8/Kite-Wing-High-Altitude-Wind-Turbine-/README.md

 <br>
 The Kite Wing High Altitude Wind Turbine is licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
 <br>
-In support of innovation in strengthening renewables and combating climate change.
+In support of open source innovation in strengthening renewables and combating climate change.